 Education Professionals: Education professionals don’t need an online account to view most of the website but do need a College Board account to perform certain tasks or save personalized information.
 For example: ordering an AP Exam or PSAT/NMSQT test materials, registering for workshops, and requesting additional fee waivers.
 See our pages for education professionals for more information.

-We collect the following personally identifiable information from professionals creating an online account: first name, middle initial, and last name, name suffix, gender, email address.
+We collect the following personally identifiable information from professionals creating an online account: first name, middle initial, last name, name suffix, gender, email address.
 If you live outside the U.S.: job function, school affiliation, username, and password.

 Test Coordinator Account Creation: Establishing yourself as a test coordinator for your school gives you the benefit of ordering testing materials online.
 When creating an online account, we collect first and last name, email address, phone number, and an alternate contact name from the school in case there are questions about an order.
 Test coordinators may also provide name, work phone, fax number, and email address, which can be displayed on the public web page for the school’s testing center.